 About us

-Ngarruwan Ngadju was established at the University of Wollongong in 2019.
-The Centre sits within the Australian Health Services Research Institute (AHSRI).
+Ngarruwan Ngadju was established at the University of Wollongong in 2019 and the centre currently sits within the School of Medical, Indigenous and Health Sciences.

 Our team of academic and professional staff is committed to working collaboratively on research which addresses the needs and priorities of First Peoples communities.
 We have a key focus on building our networks and partnerships, advancing Indigenous health and wellbeing scholarship and research methodologies.